sherylg343/janeric/README.md

 16. Commit and push changes

 ### On Heroku website do the following:
-3. Click on app name and then click on Settings in menu bar at top of page
+1. Click on app name and then click on Settings in menu bar at top of page
-4. In middle of page, in "Config Vars" section, click on box that reads, "Reveal Config Vars"
+2. In middle of page, in "Config Vars" section, click on box that reads, "Reveal Config Vars"
-5. Go to a django key generator website and obtain a django secret key
+3. Go to a django key generator website and obtain a django secret key
-5. Go back to the Config Vars section with be "key" and "value" input boxes.
+4. Go back to the Config Vars section with be "key" and "value" input boxes.
 For all applicable variables, such as Secret Key, database url, and Stripe secret keys, and Development(True): input key and value and click "add".
-6. Once all variables have been input, click on "Deploy" in menu bar.
+5. Once all variables have been input, click on "Deploy" in menu bar.
-7. In "Deployment Method" section, click on "GitHub"
+6. In "Deployment Method" section, click on "GitHub"
-8. Under section heading "Search for a repository to connect to," type in repository name following GitHub display name and hit return or the "Search" button.
+7. Under section heading "Search for a repository to connect to," type in repository name following GitHub display name and hit return or the "Search" button.
-9. The name of the repo found in GitHub will be printed below, click on the "Connect" button across from it, if it is correct.
+8. The name of the repo found in GitHub will be printed below, click on the "Connect" button across from it, if it is correct.
-10. The app is now connected to the specified GitHub repository.
+9. The app is now connected to the specified GitHub repository.
-11. To enable automatic deployment, scroll down to "Automatic Deploys" section and click on button "Enable Automatic Deploys."
+10. To enable automatic deployment, scroll down to "Automatic Deploys" section and click on button "Enable Automatic Deploys."
-12. In menu button, click on "Settings" and scroll down to section titled "Domains" and you will find your domain address:
+11. In menu button, click on "Settings" and scroll down to section titled "Domains" and you will find your domain address:
 Your app can be found at [https://janeric.herokuapp.com/](https://janeric.herokuapp.com/)
-13. After instigating automatic deployment, all changes committed to the GitHub repository will be reflected in the deployed site on Heroku.
+12. After instigating automatic deployment, all changes committed to the GitHub repository will be reflected in the deployed site on Heroku.

+### On Amazon AWS website do the following:
+1. Create an account or sign into an existing account
+2. In the Search bar next to services, search for S3 and then click on it
+3. Under "Buckets" header, click the orange button titled "Create Bucket."
+This bucket is a container to store data in S3.
+4. Under "Create Bucket" in the "General Configuration" box, type in Bucket Name, suggest using same name as used for Heroku app for ease.
+5. In "Region" select input, select the region closest to your location.
+6. In the "Bucket settings for Block Public Access" box, UNCHECK the box next to "Block all public access."
+7. Scroll down and check the box next to the statement "I acknowledge that the current settings might result in this bucket and the objects within becoming public."
+8. Scroll down and click the orange "Create Bucket" button.
+9. Back on the "Buckets" page, click on the bucket name link that you just created.
+10. Click on the "Properties" tab across the top.
+11. Scroll down to section titled "Static website hosting" and click "Edit" button.
+12. Click the "Enable" button under the subtitle "Static website hosting" and under subtitle "Hosting type," click button next to "Host a static website."
+13. Scroll down to subtitle "Index document" and type in "index.html" and beneath subtitle "Error document" type in "error.html."
+14. Scroll down and click orange button titled "Save changes."
+15. Click on the Permissions tab to make 3 changes.
+16. Scrolling down to the "Cross-origin resource sharing (CORS)" section, click on "Edit" button and then type or paste in the following to provide the required access between the Heroku app and the S3 bucket, then click to "Save changes":
+[
+    {
+        "AllowedHeaders": [
+            "Authorization"
+        ],
+        "AllowedMethods": [
+            "GET"
+        ],
+        "AllowedOrigins": [
+            "*"
+        ],
+        "ExposeHeaders": []
+    }
+]
+17. Before making the additional changes in Permissions tab, we need to create a user to access the S3 bucket.
+To do this we will use AWS' IAM (Identity & Access Management).
+Since we will be shifting between S3 and IAM, open AWS in a new browser tab.
+On AWS go to Management Console and use the Search bar at the top and type in "IAM".
+Click on "IAM" under the "Services" category.
+18. Once in the IAM section, click on "Groups" in the left menu.
+Once that screen appears, click on the blue button titled "Create New Group."
+19. On the next screen, type in a name in the input box next to "Group Name."
+For a group name, suggest using "manage-" as prefix to bucket name as a group name.
+Then click the blue button titled "Next Step."
+20. Click the "Next Step" button again as we don't have a policy to attach to it yet.
+Then click on the "Create Group" button.
+21. Back on the IAM dashboard page, click on "Policies" in left menu, under "Access management."
+Then click the "Create policy" blue button and on the next screen click on the "JSON" tab.
+22. Click on the "Import managed policy" link in top right.
+23. In the next screen, type in S3 in the search bar and then select the option "AmazonS3FullAccess."
+Click the blue "Import" button.
+24. Since we don't want to actually allow full access to our whole account, only the new bucket and everything in it, go back to S3 Buckets page browser tab, click on the bucket using and then click on the Permissions tab.
+25. Scroll down to the "Bucket policy" section and click the "Edit" button.
+26. Copy the text below the sub-heading "Bucket ARN."
+27. Go back to the IAM browser tab where you left off in the "JSON" tab.
+Within the JSON code, delete the "*" next to the key "Resource" and replace with the aarn code just copied so it looks like the following:
+        "Resource": [
+            "arn: . . .",
+            "arn: . . . /*"
+        ]
+This will include the bucket and also all files and folders in the bucket.
+28. Click the "Review Policy" button and add the following:
+* Name: suggest using the bucket name with "-policy" as a suffix to it.
+* Description: suggest "Access to S3 bucket for {app-name} static files.
+* Click "Create Policy" button.
+29. You will be back to the policy page where there is message that the policy has been created and listing its name.
+Now you want to attach the policy to the group created in IAM.
+* Click on "Groups" in left menu.
+* Click on the link for the group name just created.
+* Click the "Permissions" tab.
+* Click "Attach Policy" button.
+* Use search bar to search for the policy name created in #28 and select it.
+* Click "Attach Policy" button.
+30. Create a user in IAM by clicking "Users" in the left menu.
+31. Click the blue "Add User" button in top left.
+32. Type in a "User name," suggest using the bucket name with "-staticfiles- user" as suffix.
+33. In the "Select AWS access type" section, under "Access type" click the box next to "Programmatic access" and then click the "Next: Permissions" button.
+33. Make sure you are in teh "Add user to group" section and then click on the name link for the group name recently created.
+Then click the "Next" buttons until reach screen with "Create user" button and click it.
+34. Click on the "Download .csv" button downloads a file that contains this user's access key and secret access key which will be used to authenticate the user in our Django app.
+IMPORTANT: be sure to download and SAVE this file as you will not be able to download and access it again.